Adventech/sabbath-school-android/README.md

 - [Textografo](http://textografo.com) for supporting with incredible diagram-as-a-code tool
 - [POEditor](http://poeditor.com) for supporting with versatile translation platform
 - [JetBrains](http://jetbrains.com) for supporting with all their IDEs for free
+- [Appfollow.io](http://appfollow.io) for supporting us with the *best* app rating and review monitoring app!